 Coins Which Can be Redeemed for Face Value

-Only worn or accidentally damaged coins can be redeemed for face value.
+Only worn coins can be redeemed for face value.

 The Royal Australian Mint (the Mint) will accept coins from authorised deposit-taking institutions (ADIs) and cash-in-transit businesses where they are detected and removed from circulation as a normal part of cash handling activities.